ttam37/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Question 2: Which city, on average has the most expensive homes?

+This was a personal question for myself in which I wanted to know what cities were most expensive in King County (in case I want to move to King County area).
+There is an obvious trend where there are less samples for more expensive cities and more samples for lower priced cities.
+Seattle, being the biggest city, have the most samples whereas Medina has the least samples.

+The most expensive city is Medina in which the average house price is $2,200,000.
+Medina is home to many large CEOs and executives including Jeff Bezos and Bill Gates.
+The most popular city of King County is Seattle which is average priced, $540,000.
+The lowest priced city is Federal Way, average price of $290,000.

 ![King County House](https://github.com/ttam37/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/blob/master/images/EDA_2_scatter.png)
 ![King County House](https://github.com/ttam37/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/blob/master/images/EDA_2_bar.png)

 ## Question 3: Which features are most correlated with price?

+In my analysis, I considered features that were above 0.10 correlation to be correlated with price.
+Anything below absolute value of 0.10, I removed from the model.

 ![King County House](https://github.com/ttam37/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/blob/master/images/EDA_3_bar.png)